Forest Conservation and Forest Biomaterials Science

 Introduction

-Forests have traditionally been managed primarily as sources of timber and revenue.
-However, there is increasing recognition of their immense cultural, social and environmental role, focused particularly by recent United Nations conferences in Rio de Janeiro and Johannesburg.
-Increasingly the focus of forest management has shifted to include biodiversity maintenance, ecological sustainability, and the protection of wildlife and their habitats.
-Canadians, as custodians of 10% of the remaining global forest cover, and 25% of the undisturbed frontier forest, have both the option and the responsibility to provide global leadership in forest conservation and sustainable forest management.
-Forest conservation programs prepare students for this critically important role by combining traditional ecological (biology, zoology) and physical (soil science, hydrology) sciences with social sciences.
-Forest conservationists increasingly focus on complex, emerging social and community issues, such as Indigenous rights and land tenure, protection of wilderness parklands, preservation of urban green space, and the use of forests for carbon sequestration.
+In the past, Forestry programs have traditionally focused on the management of forests as sources of timber and revenue.
+However, with the increasing recognition of their immense cultural, social, and environmental role, the focus of forest management has shifted to include biodiversity maintenance, ecological sustainability, and the protection of wildlife and their habitats.
+Our Forest Conservation programs prepare students for this critically important role by combining traditional ecological and physical sciences with social sciences.
+Graduates can pursue a wide range of new career opportunities developing in private, government, and non-government environmental organizations where forest conservationists increasingly work as members of multidisciplinary teams of environmental and resource managers focusing on complex, emerging social and community issues, such as Aboriginal rights and land tenure, protection of wilderness parklands, preservation of urban green space, and the use of forests for carbon sequestration.

-The major programs in Forest Conservation are intended to build on a student's interest in forestry and related issues.
-Students should consider combining these programs with a major in another related discipline such as environment, geography, biology, chemistry, urban studies or architecture.
+The major programs in Forest Conservation are intended to build on a student’s interest in forestry and related issues.
+Students should consider combining these programs with a major in another related discipline such as environment, geography, biology, chemistry, or urban studies.
+A minor in Forest Conservation Science (Science program) and a minor in Forest Conservation (Arts program) are also available.

 Note: Enrolment in the Forest Biomaterials Science Major and Minor has been administratively suspended as of 1 October 2020 and no new students are being admitted.
 Students presently enrolled in the Major or Minor will be able to complete the respective program requirements as described below.